ciaranbench/unsupervised-HSI-seg/README.md

 <img src="./README_files/abstract.PNG">
 <img src="./README_files/arch_github.PNG">

-This repository contains i) python files used to train/evaluate segmentation networks, ii) som results, and iii) code used to analyse network outputs.
+This repository contains i) python files used to train/evaluate segmentation networks, ii) some results, and iii) code used to analyse network outputs.
 Some NMI score/ARS values and CAE+k-means images may differ slightly from those seen in the paper, as a fixed seed was not used to run k-means.

 Arrays of pre-parsed HSI patches are loaded in for use as inputs.
 These arrays are not included in this repository as permission has not yet been granted to distribute it to the wider public.